-These Conditions of Sale are applicable to every purchase at Michaan's Auctions.
+These conditions of Sale are binding on all purchasers at auction.
 Please read carefully.

 By registering to bid at auction, in person, or through an agent, by absentee bid, or telephone or any other means including the Internet and e-mail, you agree to be bound by these Conditions of Sale (and changes made as noted below.)
 All property and every lot for sale in our catalogue is offered subject to the following terms and conditions, along with any changes that may be published or announced prior to or during a sale by Michaan's Auctions (MA).
 The terms "MA" "us," "we," or "our" as used herein all refer to Michaan's Auctions.
 Unless otherwise indicated in the catalogue or at time of sale, MA acts at all times solely as the agent for the seller.
 All sales shall be deemed to occur in California regardless whether by telephone, mail or through the Internet or the physical location of the buyer.

 - Hammer price: The highest bid received for a lot upon the fall of the auctioneer's hammer.

 - Buyer's premium: The amount paid by the buyer as a percentage of the hammer price and in addition thereto.

 - Purchase price: The aggregate of the hammer, buyer's premium and applicable taxes or other fees, if any, as may be required by law.